 Rashad Ahmed

 rahmed@jsu.edu

 Dr. Rashad Ahmed is a linguist with a multidisciplinary background in TESOL and Composition Studies.
-He has been granted several awards, fellowships, and scholarships, which included his Fulbright scholarship 2013 to 2017, the Applied Linguistics Concentration Award, and a Summer Fellowship from the University of Memphis.
-He has a wide range of research interests that involve Computer Assisted Language Learning (CALL), Language Assessment, Digital Literacy, TESOL Methods, Sociolinguistics, and First-Year Composition.
-Among his recent publications are Enhancements and Limitations to ICT-Based Informal Language Learning: Emerging Research and Opportunities and Peer Review in Academic Writing: Different Perspectives from Instructors and Students.
+His contributions to teaching, research, and professional development have been recognized through numerous awards at the local, regional, and international levels, including the Excellence in Scholarly Research and Creative Activity Award, the Faculty Scholar Lecturer Award, and the Excellence in Service Award from Jacksonville State University.
+His record of academic distinction also includes a Fulbright Scholarship, the Applied Linguistics Concentration Award, and a Summer Fellowship from the University of Memphis.
+His research covers a wide range of areas, including Artificial Intelligence in language learning, Computer Assisted Language Learning (CALL), Language Assessment, Digital Literacy, TESOL Methods, Sociolinguistics, and First-Year Composition.
+His recent publications include Enhancements and Limitations to ICT-Based Informal Language Learning and Peer Review in Academic Writing: Different Perspectives from Instructors and Students.

+Rashad Ahmed